gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Shudarga is family too,"
 he said,
-turning his gaze on the horizon again.
+looking past her at the horizon.
 "She's my father's something something cousin.
 She could have joined the race for the throne, but she wanted to be a scholar instead, a real one.
-She went to Coriandel to study for a while, and Ossisswe, and when she came back…"
+She went to Coriandel to study for a while, and Ossisswe, and when she came back she had all these ideas."
 He shrugged.

 "But that doesn't explain—"